OubaidaAkilan/data-structures-and-algorithms/javascript/code-challenges/mergeSort/BLOG.md

 # Code challenge 26:

-## Insertion Sort
+## merge Sort
 <!-- Description of the challenge -->
-- Write and implement a n insertion sort method to to sort an array by inspecting the elements from left to right and placing larger elements to the right of the smaller elements.
+- Write and implement a n merge sort method to to sort an array by inspecting the elements from left to right and placing larger elements to the right of the smaller elements.

 ## Pseudocode